Our application cycle is now closed. The next application date will be from April 2016 - Oct. 2016

-The Physician Assistant Educational Program at Heritage University is a 24-month program of study that results in a Master’s of Science in Physician Assistant studies (MSPA).
+The program is a 24-month program of study that results in a Master’s of Science in Physician Assistant (MSPA).
 Following Heritage’s tradition of small class sizes and experienced faculty, the PA program faculty to student ratio is approximately 1:8.
-The combined faculty has more than 35 years of medical education.
+We offer 32 seats each year per class.
+The combined faculty has more than 35 years of medical education experience.

 Classes for the first 12 months of the PA program are held on campus at Heritage University.
 The curriculum is an organ/system-based concept with basic sciences and clinical preparatory sciences coordinated in each module.
 The program has an emphasis in health promotion, disease prevention, cultural sensitivity, ethics, and professionalism.